camillefournierdl/chatGPTClassificationAndValidation/README.md

 ├── 02_data_preparation/             # Merge and clean data for analysis
 ├── 03_figures/                      # Generate main paper figures
 ├── 04_robustness/                   # Summary statistics and robustness checks
-├── 09_llm_classifications/          # Example code with prompts for the use of the llm ├── output/                          # Intermediate CSVs (produced by pipeline) └── figures/
+├── 09_llm_classifications/          # Example code with prompts for the use of the llm (jupyter notebooks) ├── output/                          # Intermediate CSVs (produced by pipeline) └── figures/
     ├── main/                        # Publication-ready figures (PDF and PNG)